jacoduplessis/crossword/readme.md

 # Crossword

 Simple app to create and complete crossword puzzles.
+Built with Vue.

-Requires a modern browser.
+Requires a modern browser:

-- vue.js
 - CSS grid
 - ES6: `Array.from`, `Array.some`, `Array.isArray`, destructuring